tarkh/hackintosh/Huananzhi-F8D/README.md

 * `Advanced > Trusted Computing > Security Device Support` **Disabled**
 * `Advanced > ACPI Settings > Enable ACPI Auto Configuration` **Enabled**
 * `Advanced > NCT5532D SSIO Configuration > Serial Port 1 Configuration > Serial Port` **Disabled**
 * `Advanced > Smart Fan function setting` should be configured depending on your cooling system and processors.
-In my case, with A500 towers on top of both processors, options are set as follows: (quiet and temperature at full load does not exceed 65 degrees):
+In my case, with A500 towers on top of both processors, options are set as follows (quiet and temperature at full load does not exceed 65 degrees):
 * `Smart Fan Temperature 1` **30**
 * `Smart Fan Temperature 2` **42**
 * `Smart Fan Temperature 3` **55**